-Bombs, Unexploded Ordnance and B-52 Strikes – a Dodgy Trip Across Laos on Bone-shaking Route 9.
+Bombs, Unexploded Ordnance and B-52 Strikes – a Trip Across Laos on Bone-shaking Route 9.

 Above Photo: Don’t fancy yours much – travelling in style to Sepon on a Vietnamese-bound bus.

-Just after dawn, as we waited for our early bus to Sepon (called Tchepone during the Vietnam War), I took a photo of the most unroadworthy bus I could find in Savannakhet’s bus station, assuming it would be ours.
+Just after dawn a couple of years ago, as we waited for our early bus to Sepon (called Tchepone during the Vietnam War), I took a photo of the most unroadworthy bus I could find in Savannakhet’s bus station, assuming it would be ours.

 As I was doing so, an even worse one turned up, and it transpired that this one as ours.